 To properly configure FTP for the highest possible throughput, there are only a few steps you need to follow.

 - Configure your server to allow all TCP traffic from our load balancer IP addresses.
 You can find a list of IP addresses on the dashboard of the management console.
 This is important because PASV FTP will communicate using an ephemeral port range (between 1024 and 65535) requested by the FTP Server during the initial control connection.
 Allowing the client to communicate with your FTP server in the higher port range is essential for higher throughput.

-	- Publish your load balancer on a cloud IP and perform tests.
+- Publish your load balancer on a cloud IP and after allowing a few minutes for the changes to push to the network, perform your tests.

 Yes, it is possible to load balance SFTP too.
 This is simply data transfer over the SSH port, so all you need to allow is TCP/22.
 FTPS on the other hand is far more involved and will require port 443 and often some unique configuration on your local firewall.